-Kohanga Reo - all licensed Kohanga Reo registered with the Kohanga Reo National Trust within the Trust’s region receive a biennial grant of $500 each for books, computers and new or replacement equipment.
+Kohanga Reo - all licensed Kohanga Reo registered with the Kohanga Reo National Trust within the Trust’s region receive an annual grant of $500 each for books, computers and new or replacement equipment.

-Pacific Island language groups - all Pacific Island Language Groups licensed with the Ministry of Education within the Trust’s region receive a biennial grant of $500 each for books, computers and new or replacement equipment.
+Pacific Island language groups - all Pacific Island Language Groups licensed with the Ministry of Education within the Trust’s region receive an annual grant of $500 each for books, computers and new or replacement equipment.

 Toy Libraries - all Toy Libraries registered with TLFNZ within the Trust’s region receive an annual grant each for support towards operation cost or toy purchase.

 Plunket organisations - in the trust area receive donations on a biennial or annual basis.